Parents' Guide to Preparing a Child for a Move

 Talking to Children About the Move

-Give as much information as you can on the new house, city, and state when moving a long distance.
+Share as much information as possible about the new house, city, and state when moving a long distance.
 To find out more about the area, use the Internet.
 Interactive apps can help kids learn about their new neighborhood, making the transition less intimidating.
-Find out where kids can engage in their preferred activities.
+Discover where kids can participate in their preferred activities.
 Ask a family member, close friend, or even a real estate agent to take photos of your child's new home and school.

 New Friends

 If your child is concerned about making new friends, let them know that they do not have to disconnect from their old ones.
-You can do this by providing your child with an address book so that they can get the phone numbers, physical and email addresses of their friends, and even their former teachers so that they can keep in touch on a regular basis.
+You can do this by providing your child with an address book so that they can get the phone numbers, physical and email addresses of their friends, and even their former teachers, so that they can keep in touch regularly.

 Saying Goodbye